ahrebel/rhesustracking/README.md

   For CPU–only systems, consider reducing the video resolution or switching to a lighter network architecture (e.g., `mobilenet_v2`) in your DLC config.
 - **Dependency Conflicts:**
   If you run into package conflicts, double-check the package versions in `requirements.txt` and install DeepLabCut last to allow it to resolve its own dependencies.

 ---

+## Future Improvements

+- **Head–Pose Robustness:**
+  Although head–pose estimation is integrated, further refinement of the 3D facial model and calibration (including per–session camera calibration) could improve accuracy when the subject moves their head.
+- **Learning-Based Gaze Mapping:**
+  Integrate a learning module that uses paired training data (raw eye positions and corresponding touch events) to refine the mapping model and potentially adapt to new conditions automatically.
+- **Extended Visualization:**
+  Expand visualization tools to include dynamic heatmaps, fixation duration histograms, and region–based analysis to quantify screen interaction patterns.

+---